 IT’S JUST BUSINESS

 We’ve established that you need to separate your emotions from your business thinking.
+This is one of the key signs of a good leader.
 Let’s take that a step further.
 You have to see your business as a separate entity from yourself as an investment.
 If you view your company as a personal asset rather than as a separate investment entity, you are putting all of those things at risk because you have a fearful, conservative mindset.
 Consider the following scenarios:

 - Passing on buying out a major competitor because your child is attending an expensive university the following year.